Loggerheads book now on sale

 Are the loggerheads losing their popularity?
 Usually there are plenty of them to be seen, one way or another, at the Shrewsbury Christmas Tree festival.
 (The festival is held at St Chad's, the town’s famous round church, every year).

 However, although there were around fifty decorated trees this year, all identifying local businesses and organisations, there were no loggerheads to be seen.
-Let's hope it's a blip!
+Let's hope the absence is a blip!

 +